jj5/kickass-crypto/README.md

 If you want to add a slow test create the unit test directory in `src/unit-test/test-XXX`, then add either `slow.php` or `slow.sh`.
-If you create both `slow.sh` will have precedence and `slow.php` will be ignored.
+If you create both then `slow.sh` will have precedence and `slow.php` will be ignored.

 See existing unit tests for examples of how to use the simple unit test host in `src/host/unit-test.php`.